 1. Word from the Chair

 SAWC has also continued to develop strong working links with related groups.
-The SAWC Chair and secretariat participated in the annual EuroFAWC meeting in June and SAWC members regularly attend meetings of the Animal Welfare Committee (formerly Farm Animal Welfare Committee).
-The SAWC chair has also been seconded to one of the AWC working groups on lamb castration and tail-docking and SAWC invites the Chair of AWC to attend SAWC plenary meetings.
+The SAWC Chair and secretariat participated in the annual EuroFAWC meeting in June, and are developing plans to host the next meeting in Edinburgh.
+SAWC members regularly attend meetings of the Animal Welfare Committee (formerly Farm Animal Welfare Committee), and SAWC invites the Chair of AWC to attend SAWC plenary meetings.
 SAWC looks forward to continuing close and supportive contact with AWC and with the new Animal Sentience Committee.
 SAWC also maintains close working relationships with the Wild Animal Welfare Committee, which contributes to reports on wildlife matters.
 These contacts ensure that SAWC is able to provide a strong and impartial view on animal welfare for Scottish farm, companion and wild animals.

 There is a problem